- Senior Fellow

-- Assistant Professor, Department of Global Health, Academic Medical Center, University of Amsterdam
+- Assistant Professor, Department of Global Health, Amsterdam UMC, University of Amsterdam

 - Professor of Public and Population Health, Faculty of Medicine, McGill University, Canada

 Dr. Catherine Hankins’ current scientific interests include COVID_19, novel biomedical HIV prevention, implementation science, and participatory research conduct.
 She is keenly interested in scientific capacity development and advancing women in global health and science.
 She is the AIGHD co-Principal Investigator for two CAPRISA trials of long-acting technologies for the prevention of HIV acquisition in young women.
 These are CAPRISA 012 – combination monoclonal antibodies (South Africa, Zambia) and CAPRISA 018 – sustained-release tenofovir alafenamide subdermal implant (South Africa).
 She was Scientific Chair and Organising Committee Chair for six of AIGHD’s annual INTEREST conferences on HIV treatment, pathogenesis, and prevention research in resource-limited settings (2015 Harare, 2016 Yaoundé, 2017 Lilongwe, 2018 Kigali, 2019 Accra, 2020 Windhoek (virtual).
 She is the Scientific Co-Chair of the Eastern Europe and Central Asia INTERACT Workshop (Almaty, 2019; virtual 2021).